hamishivi/hamishivi.github.io/index.md

 ---
 ## Welcome to my site!

 I'm an undergraduate student at the University of Sydney, studying **Computer Science**, **Ancient Greek** and **linguistics**.
-As you can probably guess, I like languages!

 ## Projects

-I've worked on a few side projects over the years, including FreeCodeCamp web dev stuff and some tiny games.
-You can find most of my personal projects on my [github](http://github.com/hamishivi).
-I'm also currently a developer at [block8](https://block8.io), and I've worked at the Commonwealth Bank of Australia in the past.
+I've worked on a few projects over the years, including web dev work (both as part of the FreeCodeCamp curriculum and professionally), a Pokemon GAN, and one or two tiny games.
+You can find most of my personal coding projects on my [github](http://github.com/hamishivi).
+I'm also currently a developer at [block8](https://block8.io), and I've worked at the Commonwealth Bank of Australia multiple times in the past.

 ## Contact Me